Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

 There are no migrations necessary for the Dev Portal when upgrading from 2.5.x to 2.6.x.

-If you are currently using the Developer Portal in 1.5.x, it will no longer work without [manually migrating files](/enterprise/2.1.x/developer-portal/latest-migrations) to version 2.1.x.
+If you're currently using the Dev Portal in 1.5.x, it will no longer work without [manually migrating files](/enterprise/2.1.x/developer-portal/latest-migrations) to version 2.1.x.

 ## Upgrade considerations